metacommunities/metacommunities/publications/bigdata_ethnography_2016/log.md

 - brought in the configuration passage -- bring word coutn to 6100.
 Wrote and ran some queries, now included in the text to count events and top 0.1% of repositories contributing 25% of event count.
 - and introduced the topic of what we are doing with our own work.  need to write a bit more reflexively here.
 Should try to do that.

+## Tue Sep 20 16:23:37 BST 2016
+- finding it hard to write reflexively about the work with the data; seem to stay firmly in the observational/critical mode.
+- started by trying to just list the number of files.
+And then got into using bq ls -j etc to list all the queries and jobs on GoogleBigQuery, so that becomes a way of looking at configuration.